-Once again, it has been a privilege to be part of a cohesive dedicated Council that has been unwavering in its pursuit of excellence relating to financial management, service delivery, sound governance, with growth and sustainability at the forefront of Councils deliberations.
+As always it is a privilege to be part of a dedicated Council totally focused on the pursuit of excellence relating to financial management, service delivery, sound governance, with growth and sustainability at the forefront of Council's deliberations.

-I commend my report to all residents of Etheridge Shire as a record of Council's operations for the year 2022/23.
+I commend my report to all residents of Etheridge Shire as a record of Council's operations for the year 2023/24.